charles-schleifer/22q_hoffman/README.md

 # 22q_hoffman
-Necessary scripts for preprocessing structural and functional MRI data on hoffman cluster
+Collection of scripts for preprocessing and first-level analysis of structural and functional MRI data on hoffman cluster